KIDS & BABIES

 KEEP YOUR BABY'S SWEET DREAMS COMING – DESPITE A BLOCKED NOSE

-Sleep is vital for recharging your body and mind – for adults, children and babies alike.
+Sleep is vital for recharging your body and mind – for adults, children, and babies alike.
 Without a proper night’s sleep, we are normally sluggish, easily irritated and not able to perform at our best.
 Especially when it comes to children and babies, lack of sleep can also interfere with healthy development.
-That’s why making sure your little boy or girl sleeps well, even when a blocked nose
+That’s why making sure your little boy or girl sleeps well, even when a blocked nose strikes is very important.

 Signs of baby's battle with a blocked nose

 When your child or baby is congested, they naturally will not be able to sleep well – just like adults.
 When an infant has a blocked nose, you may find that they lose their appetite.
 At the same time, he or she will want the bottle more often as a form of comfort.
 Poorer sleep than usual, more irritability, sneezing and wheezing are all signs that your little one is feeling under the weather.

 The best thing you do to help your child or baby with their battle against a blocked nose is to support the flow of mucus out of the nose – and thus help unblock the nose.
 With an unblocked nose, your little boy or girl will be able to sleep better.
 As a result, they can carry on with their development carefree.

 You can purchase nasal decongestants created especially for children’s and babies’ little button nose from your local pharmacist.
 The active ingredient is in a lower concentration than for adults.

 Another possible solution is a saline spray.
 You can use it to cleanse the nose, to prevent additional mucus build-up.